What is Mononucleosis?

 The Epstein-Barr virus causes mononucleosis, transferring through saliva contact, such as kissing and sharing food utensils.
 The symptoms are usually mild — fever, sore throat, body aches, swollen tonsils — but some cases cause complications like inflammation and rupture in the spleen and liver, difficulties breathing from swollen lymph nodes and complications in the blood.

-The disease cannot be cured, but symptoms typically disappear on their own after about a month, usually without complications.
-Patients can manage symptoms with adequate rest, drinking lots of fluids and taking antibiotics or anti-inflammatory medications for secondary infections.
+The medical field cannot cure the disease, but symptoms typically disappear on their own after about a month, usually without complications.
+You can manage symptoms with adequate rest, drinking lots of fluids and taking antibiotics or anti-inflammatory medications for secondary infections.
 Supplements can also help promote and maintain overall health to strengthen the immune system.